 - Once on the dashboard, click on the "Virtual machines" link on the dashboard and a right panel would open where you see all your VMs.
 Since we are creating new and we do not have existing ones, so it would be blank.
 Click on "Create virtual machine."

 - Once you click on Create virtual machine, you’ll get to see all the operating systems and solution templates that Azure provides to create a machine.
 You can choose to have Windows or Linux operating system based on requirements, but be careful about the cost involved.

 - Since this article is for learning how to create a virtual machine, I’ll choose the Windows client machine with minimal machine configurations, but one can choose based on requirements and need.
 So, choose "Windows Client" as shown in the following image:

-- You’ll get the window of license agreement and legal terms, read that carefully and press "Create button".
+- You’ll get the window of the license agreement and legal terms read that carefully and press "Create button".

 - After clicking Create, you’ll be asked to fill some basic requirements as shown below.
 Give the name as per your choice.
 For example, I gave it "

 AKHILPC".
 Leave VM disk type as SSD, or choose as per your need.
-Provide user name and password you would be needing when you connect remotely with the machine.
-Keep the user name and password safe and secure.
+Provide username and password you would be needing when you connect remotely with the machine.
+Keep the username and password safe and secure.
 Choose the subscription, if you have a paid one, choose that else choose the trial subscription that you got.
 You must provide a resource group.
 You can create a new or use an existing one.
-Resource Group gives you a logical separation for all your Azure resources.
+Resource Group gives you a logical separation of all your Azure resources.
 Since I have an existing resource group created, I am using that.
-Choose Location, click on confirmation check box and click OK.
+Choose Location, click on confirmation checkbox and click OK.